yariker/MvvmMicro/README.md

 - .NET Standard 2.0 (UWP, Xamarin.Forms)

 ## Downloads
-The primary way to use MvvmMicro is by adding the [nuget](https://www.nuget.org/packages/MvvmMicro) package to your project"
+The primary way to use MvvmMicro is by adding the [nuget](https://www.nuget.org/packages/MvvmMicro) package to your project:
 ```
 Install-Package MvvmMicro
 ```